 Geometry, Side View

-The height of the observer on the vessel is referenced to sea level (at vessel).
-All other heights are referenced to mean high water (MHW) or mean sea level (MSL), when the mean tidal range is small or zero (MTR<0.3 m).
+The height of the observer on the vessel is referenced to both mean high water (MHW) and mean low water (MLW) at the vessel’s location along the useful segment.
+All other heights are referenced to MHW.
+Mean sea level (MSL) can be used in place of MHW or MLW when the mean tidal range (MTR) is small or zero (MTR<0.3 m).